 Figure 1.
 Map of the Barun Khola and Sabha Khola, two sub-basins of the Arun watershed located in eastern Nepal (see map inset).
 Glacier extent is from the Randolf Glacier Inventory derived from Global Land Ice Measurements from Space (GLIMS) (RGI Consortium, 2017).
 Synoptic samples were collected in the Barun and Sabha Kholas (a and b, respectively) in the pre- and post-monsoon seasons.
 Time-series samples were collected at the confluence of the Barun and Sabha Khola with the Arun River at Barun Bazaar and Tumlingtar, as labeled.
 The dominant water source for each drainage area is indicated by the shading of the circles.
-Main stem stream samples are indicated with a triangle.
+Main stem river samples are indicated with a triangle.

 3 Data and Methods

-Following the methodology of hydrograph studies in the Andes and Himalaya (Baraer et al., 2009; Mark et al., 2005; Wilson et al., 2015), a synoptic sampling approach was used to characterize spatial variation in stable isotope values in the Sabha and Barun Kholas during two field campaigns.
+Following the methodology of hydrograph studies in the Andes and Himalaya (Baraer et al., 2009; Mark et al., 2005; Wilson et al., 2015), a synoptic sampling approach was used to characterize spatial variation in oxygen and hydrogen stable isotope values in the Sabha and Barun Kholas during two field campaigns.
 A pre-monsoon field campaign was conducted from April to May 2016 with repeat sampling after the monsoon during October and November 2016 (see data repository for list of samples).
-The shoulder periods of the monsoon were targeted to minimize influence from recent precipitation events.
-When possible, stream samples were collected from the main stem of the Barun Khola and Sabha Khola every 200-m of elevation gain (N = 28; 14/season).
-Samples were also collected from surface water drainages that contained extensive snowpack (N = 22; 11/season), proglacial lakes (N = 4; 2/season), debris-covered glaciers (N = 6; 3/season), as well as springs and surface-water tributaries draining from forested and agriculture-dominated areas (N = 50; 27/season).
+The shoulder periods of the monsoon were targeted to minimize the influence from recent precipitation events.
+Importantly, these time periods represent base flow conditions when snow and glacial meltwaters as well as groundwater are likely the main source of streamflow.
+The timing of the sampling campaigns allows us to accurately describe the influence of snow, glacier, and groundwater sources on the isotopic composition of river samples (i.e. the “catchment effect”) rather than during the monsoon season when rainfall is dominating the river system and dampening the isotopic signature of other sources.
+When possible, river samples were collected from the main stem of the Barun Khola and Sabha Khola every 200-m of elevation gain (N = 28; 13/season).
+Samples were also collected from surface water drainages that contained extensive snowpack (N = 22; 11/season), proglacial lakes (N = 4; 2/season), debris-covered glaciers (N = 6; 3/season), as well as groundwater-sourced springs/wells and surface-water tributaries draining from forested and agriculture-dominated areas (N = 56; 28/season).
+Snowmelt and glacial melt samples were collected as close to the snow line or glacial terminus as possible, and therefore represent an integrated value of melt processes upstream of the sample collection point.
+Groundwater-sourced samples (labeled collectively as groundwater in Fig. 1) are separated as samples collected from springs/wells as well as surface water tributaries sourced exclusively from precipitation-fed subsurface flow.
 Local Nepali schoolteachers were trained in water sampling techniques and collected time-series data at the confluence of the Barun and Sabha Kholas with the Arun River at Barun Bazaar and Tumlingtar, respectively.
 Samples were collected every 4 days from late April/early May through October 2016 (N = 41 for the Sabha Khola; N = 45 for Barun Khola).

 Two sets of water samples were collected for each site.
 Each sample was filtered through 0.45-μm glass filters into 30-mL polyethylene Nalgene bottles that were rinsed three times with filtered water.
 Bottles were filled completely to produce a positive meniscus, sealed tightly, and wrapped with tape to prevent the formation of air bubbles and possible evaporation before laboratory analysis.
 Bottles were stored in a dark place until the completion of the field season and then stored in a refrigerator at 4°C at UC Santa Barbara.
 During the pre- and post-monsoon synoptic sampling campaigns, field duplicates were collected every 10 samples.